ICE announces 128 immigration arrests in California ‘sanctuary’ cities, part of wider pre-election operation

 Privately, ICE and DHS officials acknowledged that the number of suspects taken into custody so far by the “sanctuary op” did not amount to a major increase in arrests.
 The agency makes about 40,000 arrests per year at homes, work sites and public locations, or what ICE refers to as “at large” arrests.

 Wolf said those arrested in California included immigrants convicted of homicide, sexual assault and other serious crimes, without offering a breakdown of how many of those arrested were violent offenders.
-The agency would continue to target criminals, he said, “with or without the help of local political leaders.”
+The agency will continue to target criminals, he said, “with or without the help of local political leaders.”

 “The job of President Trump, DHS and ICE is to fully enforce the law as it was written, not as certain politicians wish it were,” he said.

 During his reelection bid, Trump has portrayed himself as a “law and order” candidate who will dominate protesters and deal firmly with a rise in crime that has occurred during his presidency.
-His campaign has singled out cities with Democratic mayors for blame, especially those who have restricted cooperation between their police departments and ICE.
+His campaign has particularly targeted cities with Democratic mayors for blame, especially those who have restricted cooperation between their police departments and ICE.

 “All they need to do is call us before they release individuals,” said Tony Pham, the senior official performing the duties of the director at ICE, which does not have a Senate-confirmed leader or nominee.
 “Just a phone call, so we can help.”